shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 for dedicated resources can be used via a PATh Access Point.

-There is no inter-node networking across the PATh system, such that multi-node (HPC) jobs are not supported.
+There is no inter-node networking across the PATh system, such that multi-node (HPC) jobs are not supported, but it may be possible to break up the work to run efficiently on PATh resources.
 See "What workloads run well on PATh resources?", below, for more details.

 ##### Are PATh dedicated resources part of the Open Science Pool?